DELIVERY: DE, BE, NL - 100% HALAL - FRESH - FREE DELIVERY FROM €150

 Carbohydrates: fuel for your body

-Carbohydrates are the most important energy source for your body.
-They are converted into glucose (blood sugar), which provides the cells in your body, especially your muscles and brain, with energy.
-When you are active, carbohydrates are often the first source of energy that appeals to your body.
+Carbohydrates are your body's main source of energy.
+They're converted into glucose (blood sugar), which provides energy to your body's cells, especially your muscles and brain.
+When you're active, carbohydrates are often the first source of energy your body uses.

-Carbohydrates can be subdivided into two main types: simple and complex carbohydrates.
+Carbohydrates can be divided into two main types: simple and complex carbohydrates.

 Simple carbohydrates consist of one or two sugar molecules.
-They are quickly absorbed into your blood, which leads to a quick peak in your blood sugar level.
-Examples are tables sugar, candy and soft drinks, but fruit also contains natural sugars (fructose).
+They are quickly absorbed into your bloodstream, leading to a rapid spike in blood sugar.
+Examples include table sugar, candy, and soda, but fruit also contains natural sugars (fructose).

-Complex carbohydrates consist of long chains of sugar molecules and are slowly broken down, leading to a steady and long -term energy supply.
-Examples are whole grain products, oatmeal, quinoa, and sweet potatoes.
+Complex carbohydrates consist of long chains of sugar molecules and are broken down slowly, resulting in a steady and long-lasting energy supply.
+Examples include whole grains, oatmeal, quinoa, and sweet potatoes.

-The role of carbohydrates in sports meals: carbohydrates are crucial for athletes.
-They provide the muscles with glycogen, a form of stored glucose, which is used as fuel during intensive training sessions.
-Without enough glycogen reserves you get tired faster, which can limit your performance.
-It is therefore important to eat enough carbohydrates, especially before or after heavy training.
+The role of carbohydrates in sports meals: Carbohydrates are crucial for athletes.
+They supply the muscles with glycogen, a form of stored glucose used as fuel during intense workouts.
+Without sufficient glycogen reserves, you fatigue more quickly, which can limit your performance.
+Therefore, it's important to eat enough carbohydrates, especially before or after strenuous workouts.

 Pre-workout: Complex carbohydrates such as oatmeal or whole wheat pasta can provide long-lasting energy during a long training session.